Samworth27/T2A1/README.txt

 # Relational Databases

 ## Q9 - Describe the structural aspects of the relational database model.
-Your description should include information about the structure in which data is stored and how relations are represented in that structure
+Your description should include information about the structure in which data is stored and how relations are represented in that structure.

-### Tables

-Groups of related data are grouped together in tables.
-Tables can have many columns and many rows.

-### Columns

-Columns are used to define a piece of data stored in a row.
-Columns can have additional properties assigned to them such as data types, whether or not they are mandatory or optional, size constraints and the ability to make them auto-increment.

-### Rows

-Rows store collections of data relating to a single event or entity.
-Rows can be identified by the use of a Primary Key and and row can be stored across multiple tables with the inclusion of a Foreign Key (Primary Key from another row)

-### Relationships

-Relationships between objects are represented with the inclusion of a foreign key.

 ---